Estherkarl/script-collection/README.md

 # script-collection

 Welcome to the Script Collection repository!
 This repository contains a variety of useful scripts written in different programming languages.
-These scripts are designed to automate tasks, perform data analysis, and solve common problems.
+These scripts are designed to automate tasks, perform data analysis, scrape web data, create graphical outputs, and solve common problems.

 ## Table of Contents
 - [Introduction](#introduction)